Defense strategies that succeed. The dedicated legal defense you deserve.

 Uniquely, attempted murder is the only crime in Indiana criminal law where the attempt does not share the same penalties as the actual offense.
 Attempted murder is considered a Level 1 felony, punishable by a fixed prison term between twenty and forty years and a fine not exceeding $10,000 under Ind.
 Code § 35-50-2-4.
 In comparison, murder may carry a sentence of between forty-five and fifty-five years and occupies its own section of the sentencing statute.

 If you were charged with attempted murder in Indianapolis or anywhere in the Central Indiana area, you must contact an experienced criminal defense attorney immediately.
 It is a serious charge, and waiting before you seek legal assistance may be detrimental to achieving a favorable result.
-Call Eskew Law, LLC at (317) 974-0177 or submit our online consultation request form.
+Call Eskew Law at (317) 974-0177 or submit our online consultation request form.
 We will review your case, conduct a thorough investigation, and help you determine the best strategy for an effective defense.